jwstegemann/fritz2/www/src/blog/posts/paradigm-shift-for-components.md

 ## Warm words about the retired components

 As already clearly mentioned, the old components (and the styling API) are no longer part of fritz2.

-(Ist der Vorschlag klug?
-Wäre es nicht vielleicht besser, darauf zu verweisen, dass wir dringende Fehlerkorrekturen über die nächsten 9 Monate auch noch auf dem 0.14-er Zweig anbieten werden, so dass jeder, der will, genug Zeit hat zu migrieren?)
-But the code is not lost though!
-If you are interested, you are welcome to extract the two relevant modules from the branch `release/0.14` and put them into a new project and adapt it to the API changes.
-If you have any questions contact us at any time!
-We are happy to support you in such an endeavor within the scope of our possibilities.
+But we will continue to offer patches for serious issues on the `0.14` branch for the next nine month from now, so everybody should have time until the end of the year 2022 to migrate to the new headless approach.

+We would love to hear some feedback about the migration path you take!

+If you have specific questions about the headless approach, its documentation so far, or probably you create your own headless based components with fritz2, please let us know!

+For now, we wave goodbye to the old components and welcome the exciting new headless components!